CleemputSofie/i-am-sofie-cleemput/index.md

+Analyst with development skills | Accounting and banking | Acknowledging the importance of testing and quality

 **MORE ABOUT ME**

 My name is Sofie and I am an accounting and banking professional with a strong passion for bridging the gap between business and IT.
 I started my career in banking as a process analyst and later grew into a developer (team lead) role, developing accounting software.
 With over 10 years of experience in the industry, I have developed a deep understanding of both analytical and development roles.
 Currently, I focus on the importance of testing and quality assurance while working with agile methodologies.